bliu23/beta-sprayer/README.md

 To run this service, simply run `npm start`.

 ## Docker
 You can follow the official [Getting Started](https://docs.docker.com/get-started/) guide for reference.
+This section contains information on how to build a single docker image, tag it, and run it!
+It also goes over how to push it to a registry via Docker Hub.

 ### Running Docker locally

-To run this on a local docker container, you can run the following to build a docker image:
+To run this on a local docker container, navigate to the directory with your `Dockerfile`.
+You can run the following to build a docker image:
 ```
+docker build --tag=tag_name directory

+# Example
 docker build --tag=beta-sprayer .
 ```